Measurements of Wgamma and Zgamma production in pp collisions at sqrt{s}= 7 TeV with the ATLAS detector at the LHC: Background Estimation

 In the measurement of the differential fiducial cross section as a function of $E_{\mathrm{T}}^{\gamma}$, the sideband method is used to estimate the $W/\gamma+$jets backgrounds in each $E_{\mathrm{T}}^{\gamma}$ bin for the range $15<E_{\mathrm{T}}^{\gamma}<60$~GeV.
 Extrapolation methods are used to estimate the $W/\gamma+$jets background in the $E_{\mathrm{T}}^{\gamma}>60$ GeV region, where few events are available.
 The statistical uncertainty on the background estimates become comparable to, or larger than, the systematic uncertainty at $E_{\mathrm{T}}^{\gamma}>40$ GeV.
-The extrapolation from the low to the high $E_{\mathrm{T}}^{\gamma}$ regions is done using the $E_{\mathrm{T}}^{\gamma}$ distribution shape obtained from control samples ($W(\ell\nu)$ events with one ``low quality'' photon candidate to estimate the $W+$jets background, and $W(\ell\nu)$ events with a non-isolated lepton to estimate the $\gamma+$jets background).
+The extrapolation from the low to the high $E_{\mathrm{T}}^{\gamma}$ regions is done using the $E_{\mathrm{T}}^{\gamma}$ distribution shape obtained from control samples []$W(\ell\nu)$ events with one ``low quality'' photon candidate to estimate the $W+$jets background and $W(\ell\nu)$ events with a nonisolated lepton to estimate the $\gamma+$jets background].
 The difference between results (15\%--30\%) obtained from the sideband method and extrapolation methods is treated as an additional uncertainty for the high-$E_{\mathrm{T}}^{\gamma}$ bins.

 To measure the differential fiducial cross sections as a function of jet multiplicity and the transverse mass of the $W\gamma$ system, the distributions of these kinematic variables for the $W/\gamma+$jets backgrounds are taken from the control samples described in the previous paragraph.
 The $W/\gamma+$jets distributions are then normalized to the predicted contributions to the measurements.
-The extracted jet multiplicity distribution for the $W+$jets background decreases with increasing jet multiplicity.